 Controls are simple, using swipe-based gestures to control your character.
 In addition to moving left and right, swiping up allows you to jump, and tapping shoots your crossbow.
 These mechanics work well together; for example, you can jump, shoot your crossbow, and grab onto the stake shot into the wall to hold yourself up in the air.
 As you move across the screen, you’ll need to make sure your bullet shoots in time to kill the attacking vampire.
 If you get hit, you die, so timing is incredibly important.
 As with most free games, the ads are a bit invasive, appearing after every other level or so, though ads can be removed with an in-app purchase.
 Still, for a free game, this is one of our favorites on the market today, mixing our love of Superhot’s main gimmick with a 2D action-platformer.

 Vainglory has changed a lot since our original write-up in 2017.
 The popular mobile MOBA titles has remained a blast to play since its launch years ago, but as it slowly began to fall behind the likes of Arena of Valor (a game developed by the publisher behind League of Legends), Super Evil Megacorp, the development team behind Vainglory, realized it had to update the gameplay.
 In February of 2018, the game finally brought 5v5 to its legion of players worldwide, in addition to the brand-new graphics engine that has improved performance on both iOS and Android.
-If you happen to be the owner of a Razer Phone, you can even play in 120 FPS, making for some classic smooth gameplay.
 It looks great, and the updated graphics engine mix well with the same controls that have attracted players to the series since its launch.

 The move to 5v5 teams over 3v3 means the single lane-era of gameplay has been replaced with a more MOBA-traditional 5v5.
 Most of the gameplay now matches what you might expect to see from League of Legends or Dota, with all the expect MOBA tropes like creeps (referred to by Vainglory as “minions”), two jungles separating the three lanes with monsters capable of giving buffs, and towers that attack you if you’re alone in a lane.
 To control your champion, Vainglory takes advantage of your display as you tap and move around the battlefield using your finger and launching spells.
 While this might be a title designed for large-screened devices, it translates to smartphones well, making good use of the real estate of your device.
 Our one complaint about Vainglory has been fixed with this newest update, too, since the game now matches the usual gameplay we expect from PC-based MOBAs.
 All in all, Vainglory is one of our favorite multiplayer titles on Android today.